pearcej/cppds/_sources/AlgorithmAnalysis/HashTableAnalysis.rst

         :answer_d: vector[10]
         :answer_e: all of the above are O(1)
         :correct: a
-        :feedback_a: When you remove the first element of a list, all the other elements of the list must be shifted forward.
+        :feedback_a: When you remove the first element of a vector, all the other elements of the vector must be shifted forward.
-        :feedback_b: Removing an element from the end of the list is a constant operation.
+        :feedback_b: Removing an element from the end of the vector is a constant operation.
         :feedback_c: Adding to the end of an vector is a constant operation
         :feedback_d: Indexing a vector is a constant operation
-        :feedback_e: There is one operation that requires all other list elements to be moved.
+        :feedback_e: There is one operation that requires all other vector elements to be moved.

-        Which of the list operations shown below is not O(1)?
+        Which of the vector operations shown below is not O(1)?

     .. mchoice:: mccppmapperfcpp4
         :answer_a: mymap.count('x')